 In 2020 and 2021, Congress passed three stimulus bills that provided nearly $190.5 billion to the Elementary and Secondary School Emergency Relief (ESSER) Fund.
 States receive funds based on the same proportion that each state receives under the Elementary and Secondary Education Act (ESEA) Title-IA.
 The purpose of the American Rescue Plan (ARP) Act Elementary and Secondary School Emergency Relief (ESSER) III Fund is to help safely reopen and sustain the safe operation of schools and address the impacts of COVID-19 on the nation’s students by addressing students’ academic, social, emotional, and mental health needs.
 Below is the RMA Plan for Safe Return to In-Person Instruction and Continuity of Services, ESSER III Use of Funds Expenditure Plan, and the ESSER Translation Procedure.
 Providing the 2021-2022 Translation Procedure ensures parents who speak languages other than English are provided the plans in an understandable and uniform format and, to the extent practicable, and written in a language that parents can understand.

-The Return to School Plan 2021-2022 / Return to School Plan 2021-2022 (Spanish) must describe how the district or charter will implement prevention and mitigation strategies that are, to the greatest extent practicable, consistent with the most recent CDC guidance on reopening schools, in order to continuously and safely open and operate schools for in-person learning.
-Additionally, the 2021-2022 Translation Procedure must ensure parents who speak languages other than English are provided the plans in an understandable and uniform format and, to the extent practicable, written in a language that parents can understand.
+The Return to School Plan 2022-2023 - (English) / Return to School Plan 2022-2023 (Spanish) must describe how the district or charter will implement prevention and mitigation strategies that are, to the greatest extent practicable, consistent with the most recent CDC guidance on reopening schools, in order to continuously and safely open and operate schools for in-person learning.
+Additionally, the 2022-2023 Translation Procedure must ensure parents who speak languages other than English are provided the plans in an understandable and uniform format and, to the extent practicable, written in a language that parents can understand.

 ESSER III DOCUMENT DOWNLOAD: